-Sample Assessment Strategies Teacher's No Teachers can have students This section pr curricular activ research and report on the following traditions and, where appropriate, identify the cultural roots of the tradition: Halloween Use of confetti at weddings Kwanza Christmas trees summer vacation Valentine's Day ka Chandeleur Contact local a • illustrate the principle of cultural diffusion by identifying the origin of the following English words: beef, khaki, bungalow, verandah, robot, berserk, principal, spaghetti • write brief essays in which they debate the thesis that they should identify themselves as North American youth rather than Atlantic, Canadian, or American youth distinguish between and provide examples of the following terms as they relate to culture: Westernization Americanization Globalization describe the image of Atlantic culture promoted by the following popular symbols of that culture: Anne of Green Gables the lobster trap La Sagouine the dory sou'westers • list their top ten favourite television programs and top ten favourite musical groups; identify the national origin of programs or groups; reflect on and explain the patterns inherent in their lists otes presents many opportunities for crossivities with fine arts teachers.
+- illustrate the principle of cultural diffusion by identifying the origin of the following English words: beef, khaki, bungalow, verandah, robot, berserk, principal, spaghetti

+- write brief essays in which they debate the thesis that they should identify themselves as North American youth rather than Atlantic, Canadian, or American youth

+- distinguish between and provide examples of the following terms as they relate to culture:

+- Westernization

+- Americanization

+- Globalization

+- describe the image of Atlantic culture promoted by the following popular symbols of that culture:

+- Anne of Green Gables

+- the lobster trap

+- La Sagouine

+- the dory

+- sou'westers

+- list their top ten favourite television programs and top ten favourite musical groups; identify the national origin of programs or groups; reflect on and explain the patterns inherent in their lists

+This section presents many opportunities for crosscurricular activities with fine arts teachers.

-art galleries/cultural centres/museums.
+Contact local art galleries/cultural centres/museums.